czp3009/create-react-app-manually/README.md

 }
 ```

-parcel will automatic detect this file and install them.
+parcel will automatic detect this file and install them before start.

 Simple is the best.